Tom Kim betting profile: Sony Open in Hawaii - PGA TOUR

 Detailed view of The PGA TOUR flag during the second round of the Korn Ferry Tour Qualifying Tournament at Landings Club-Marshwood Course on November 6, 2022 in Savannah, Georgia.
 (Andrew Wevers/PGA TOUR)

-Tom Kim finished tied for 65th at 4-under in his most recent appearance at this tournament in 2025.
+Tom Kim finished tied for 65th at four-under in his most recent appearance at the Sony Open in Hawaii in 2025.
 He'll tee off at Waialae Country Club Jan.
-15-18 with hopes of improving upon his past performances in the 2026 Sony Open in Hawaii.
+15-18 with hopes of improving upon his past performances at the 2026 Sony Open in Hawaii.

 Kim's recent history at the Sony Open in Hawaii